Treviglio: Directly elected mayors (1993–)

-Sport
+Sports

 In football, the main club is Trevigliese, which competes in Serie D and has previously participated in several Serie C championships and earlier lower-tier tournaments.

 In basketball, the main local team is Treviglio Brianza Basket, competing in the Serie B championship.

 Also noteworthy is Atletica Estrada, which has won numerous national and international trophies and medals with its athletes.